Based on the Internet Archive, www.cemetery.org is the

 oldest online cemetery and memorial site in the world.

 Read about the World Wide Cemetery in Newsweek here.

-Twenty-two continuous years guided by a strong, clear vision.
+Twenty-three continuous years guided by a strong, clear vision.

 Mike’s original 1995 vision that will always guide the World Wide Cemetery

 When a person we love or are close to dies, the desire to communicate our loss is both natural and strong.
 We use the media—all forms of print, as well as radio and television—to notify others of a loved one’s passing.